new-product-development-cover

 Collecting product feedback and insights helps you ensure that the end product meets their expectations, solves their problems, and fulfills their needs.

 When it comes to making and validating decisions, Ian points out that it’s always best to have qualitative data alongside quantitative information.
-You can use product surveys, customer interviews, market research, but make sure you back up those insights with behavioral data on how users use the product.
+You can use product surveys, customer interviews and market research, but make sure you back up those insights with behavioral data on how users use the product.

 Build a strong team